jorgenem/kshell_public/README.md

   ```
   MPI parallel?
 Y/N/preset, n nodes (default: N,  TAB to complete) : n
   ```
   You are now asked to choose the model space.
 20Ne has 10 protons and 10 neutrons which makes the doubly magic 8p 8n core suitable for the inert core.
-1d5/2, 2s1/2 and 1d3/2 will then be the model space where the valence nucleons can move about.
+0d5/2, 1s1/2 and 0d3/2 will then be the model space where the valence nucleons can move about.
 This is the `USD` model space.
-Take a look at [this figure](https://periodic-table.org/wp-content/uploads/2019/05/Shell-model-of-nucleus.png) and see if you agree.
+Take a look at [this figure](https://periodic-table.org/wp-content/uploads/2019/05/Shell-model-of-nucleus.png) and see if you agree (note the different notation conventions, nlj and (n+1)lj (N = 2n + l)).
 We choose `usda.snt` for this input.
   ```
   model space and interaction file name (.snt)
   (e.g. w or w.snt,  TAB to complete) : usda.snt